Say No to Chinese Propaganda

 What is our campaign?

 1) In 2018, our campaign called on the NSW Department of Education to shut down its Confucius Institute.
-Under the auspices of this institute, Confucius Classrooms are operating in 13 public schools across the state.
+This campaign was successful.
+The NSW Department of Education will end its Chinese government-funded and controlled language program in 13 schools.

 2) In 2019, we are launching new campaigns targeting universities which host the 13 other Confucius Institutes.